Show by Rock!!

-Show by Rock!! (stylized as SHOW BY ROCK!!; also known as Show by Rock!!
-Gonna be a Music Millionaire!) was a mobile rhythm video game developed and published by Geechs (later Edia), in conjunction with Sanrio.
+Show by Rock!! (stylized in all caps; also known as Show by Rock!!
+Gonna be a Music Millionaire!) was a Japanese mobile rhythm video game developed and published by Geechs (later Edia), in conjunction with Sanrio.
 It was Sanrio's first-ever franchise project aimed for the older demographic and the company's first music-based franchise.
-The game was released on July 30, 2013 for iOS and on June 27, 2014 for Android devices.
+The game was released on July 30, 2013, for iOS and on June 27, 2014, for Android devices.
 In January 2018, development transferred from Geechs to Edia with its service discontinued on December 26, 2019.
-A successor to the original game was later developed by Now Production and published by Square Enix on March 12, 2020 on all mobile platforms with its service discontinued in November 30, 2022.
+A successor to the original game was later developed by Now Production and published by Square Enix on March 12, 2020, on all mobile platforms with its service discontinued on November 30, 2022.

 Four anime adaptations based on the series were made.
 The first three animated by Bones and is the first late night anime based on a Sanrio character or franchise.
 Season 1 aired in Japan between April and June 2015 on Tokyo MX, a short anime aired from July to September 2016 and a second season aired from October to December 2016.
 The third season of the series was animated by Kinema Citrus and aired from January to March 2020.
 A fourth season aired from January to March 2021.
 A manga adaptation of the first series began serialization in Kadokawa Shoten's Young Ace magazine in July 2020.

 Gameplay

 Show by Rock!!

 Show by Rock!! was a mobile game, combining elements from both rhythm games and raising sim games.
-Players can choose from 26 different bands, each having their own music style and uses special cards for each gameplay.
-The player's team can have up to five cards, and choose one support player from a list.
-The player has a certain amount of "soul" for each element depending on their cards.
-The player can play whichever song they would like from the band of their choice, as well as the level that works with their team.
+Players could choose from 27 different bands, each having their own music style and uses special cards for each gameplay.
+The player's team could have up to five cards, and choose one support player from a list.
+The player had a certain amount of "soul" for each element depending on their cards.
+The player could play whichever song they would like from the band of their choice, as well as the level that worked with their team.
 Occasionally, a band's members' Melodisian Stones may turn dark, and thus a boss battle appears.
 For the boss battles, you may only choose a song from the band whose Melodsian Stones turned dark, and the goal for each boss battle is to survive until the end.
-Players also get to create their own character at the start of the game, and design their own room.
+Players also got to create their own character at the start of the game, and design their own room.